Football in Trinidad and Tobago

+Association football is the most popular sport in Trinidad and Tobago after cricket.

 Men's football leagues

 The professional first-division league in Trinidad and Tobago is the TT Pro League, which consists of nine teams located on the island of Trinidad.
 The Pro League was formed in 1999 as part of a need for a professional league to strengthen the country's national team and improve the development of domestic players.
 The most successful club in the league has been Defence Force, who has won the league championship 22 times.
 The National Super League is the semi-professional second-division league in Trinidad and Tobago and contains 12 teams.
 The Super League was founded in 2003 to allow the best teams from association football to play in a semi-professional environment, as they prepare for life in the professional game.
 The amateur third and fourth divisions of six regional football associations which govern their own first and second divisions.

 The Trinidad and Tobago Football Association sanctions regional tournaments that allow entry into the FA Trophy, which is the premier knockout tournament for teams in Trinidad and Tobago.
 The competition is open to all those affiliated with the FA.
 The FA Trophy is the oldest football competition in Trinidad and Tobago, dating back to 1927 and pits teams from the top three levels of the football pyramid against each other each year, similar to England's FA Cup.